-Revise Family Team Conference Process

-Roll out of a revised Family Team Conference Process that is laser focused on permanency for youth in care.
+- Revise Family Team Conference Process Roll out of a revised Family Team Conference Process that is laser focused on permanency for youth in care. - Increase participation of families at the conferences. - Full roll out of revised process in Fall of 2019.

-- Increase participation of families at the conferences. - Full roll out of revised process in Fall of 2019. - Performance Base Contracting Roll out of Performance Based Contracting (PBC) with CUAs which is designed to incentivize timely permanency.. - Quality Visitation Review Expansion Expand quality visitation review to incorporate an additional layer of measurement of accountability to ensure consisted engagement of biological families. - o Infrastructure investment

-In order to support the Department's efforts to rightsize our system through the strategies presented in the Program Improvement Strategy section, DHS is investing in enhancing infrastructure, specifically recruitment, training, retention, and physical space (including room for simulation training).
+- Performance Base Contracting Roll out of Performance Based Contracting (PBC) with CUAs which is designed to incentivize timely permanency.. - Quality Visitation Review Expansion Expand quality visitation review to incorporate an additional layer of measurement of accountability to ensure consisted engagement of biological families. - Infrastructure investment In order to support the Department's efforts to rightsize our system through the strategies presented in the Program Improvement Strategy section, DHS is investing in enhancing infrastructure, specifically recruitment, training, retention, and physical space (including room for simulation training).
 Please see 4-1c Complement for detail regarding recruitment, training and retention, and physical space and technology needs related to onboarding new hires.
-In addition, City of Philadelphia Public Property is exploring solutions to DHS' physical space needs.
+In addition, City of Philadelphia Public Property is exploring solutions to DHS' physical space needs. - Monitoring The Department has made significant changes to the quality of monitoring for providers.
+This has required more staff to ensure that DHS can conduct more frequent and thorough evaluations.
+Additionally, DHS created new tools to measure both quality and compliance.
+The results of this new review process are shared in the CUA scorecard.
+Finally, we are moving toward incorporating youth voice through survey into our evaluation process.